drhaber/factorio_free_graphics_for_modders/README.md

-# A centralized catalog for factorio modders, to easily browse graphics from other mods with open/permissive license.
+# A centralized catalog for factorio modders, to easily browse graphics from other mods with open/permissive license

 - To contact me: snouz on Discord, or issue tab